francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 ### Exercises

-1. Modify the last example and change the element content (innerHTML) to "Hi!
+1. Modify the last example and change the element content (innerHTML) from "Hello JavaScript!" to "Hi!
 My name is (*your name*)".
 2. Repeat the previous exercise replacing the 'onclick' event by 'onmousemove' and 'ondblclick' events.

 ### 2. JavaScript Can Change HTML Styles